By Dan Gifford

 My take is again that somebody wanted Roger dead.

-It was possibly hoped a groggy Roger or his deaf wife (who would not be able to hear FBI commands) may make a "wrong move" and be gunned down and thereby remove a threat to someone's sexual practices or financial aspirations.
+It was possibly hoped a groggy Roger or his deaf wife (who would not be able to hear FBI commands) may make a "wrong move" and be gunned down and thereby remove a threat to someone's sexual practices or financial dealings.

 That is what happened to Ventura, California landowner Donald Scott during the 1990s.
 Uncle Sam aspired to own Scott's land but he wouldn't sell.
 So a Drug Enforcement Agency (DEA) guy falsely claimed Scott was growing marijuana on his land.
-That was enough for a multi agency (DEA, FBI, Los Angeles Sheriff deputies out of their jurisdiction in Ventura, National Guard, etc) no knock raid early in the early morning.
+That was enough for a multi agency (DEA, FBI, Los Angeles Sheriff deputies out of their jurisdiction in Ventura, National Guard, etc) no knock raid early in the morning.

 A groggy Scott heard his wife screaming, came out of his bedroom holding a handgun and was shot dead.